-The plan charges a non-refundable fee of \$25 to initiate an External Review.
+The plan is entitled to charge a fee of \$25 to initiate an External Review.

-For an adverse benefit determination to be eligible for External Review, you must pay the required fee to process an External Review.
-You may obtain information on the filing process by contacting Risk Management.
+For an adverse benefit determination to be eligible for External Review, you must complete the required forms to process an External Review.
+You may obtain the appropriate forms and information on the filing process by contacting Risk Management.